kevinkar/masters-latex-template/README.md

 Primarily suited for theses in English for major programs in Swedish at Åbo Akademi FNT.
 Based on di_direktiv.pdf and updated according to later guidelines.

 This is not an officially endorsed template, user discretion is advised.
-The template takes inspiration from similar works.
-Thanks to these authors listed in `Credits`.
+The template takes inspiration from similar works, thanks to the authors listed under `Credits`.

 Remember - this is a template I have created for my own needs.
 You might have different requirements for structure and formatting.
 There is not a one template to rule them all.